bird-house/birdhouse-deploy/birdhouse/README.rst

   * The location of a directory that contains an SSH key used to access a remote machine where the restic repository is hosted.
 Required if accessing a restic repository using the sftp protocol.

+  * Depending on the remote SSH server you may need to generate a brand new SSH key pair.
+This is because the ``restic`` command runs as a different user (in a docker container) than a user on the host machine.
+See the :ref:`backups-key-pair`_ documentation for more information.

 * ``BIRDHOUSE_BACKUP_RESTIC_BACKUP_ARGS``